Google Rating

 Veneers and crowns can last for many years with proper care.
 However, they may eventually need to be replaced due to wear and tear.

-The Cost for Veneers and Crowns
+The Cost of Veneers and Crowns

 The cost of veneers and crowns can vary depending on the materials used, the severity of your dental problem, and other factors.
 In general, veneers tend to be less expensive than crowns.

-Veneers typically cost between $ 500 and $ 1,500 per tooth, while crowns usually cost between $ 1,000 and $ 3,000 per tooth.
+Veneers typically Veneers typically cost between $ 500 and $ 1,500 per tooth, while crowns usually cost between $ 1,000 and $ 3,000 per tooth.
 Be sure to discuss the cost of treatment with your dentist before having any work done.

 FREQUENTLY ASKED QUESTIONS